myluminoss/luminoss/README.md

 # luminoss
-introduction of the Lumioss project.
+introduction of the Luminoss project.

 All code repositories：https://github.com/myluminoss